mfkl/mfkl.github.io/_posts/2019-05-13-LibVLCSharp-goes-stable.markdown

 # LibVLCSharp 3.0: The first stable release of VideoLAN's crossplatform binding for LibVLC

 [LibVLCSharp](https://code.videolan.org/videolan/LibVLCSharp) is the first official **VideoLAN** binding for the multimedia LibVLC library that is _fully cross-platform_.
+It has been downloaded over 10K times.

 It provides a simple cross-platform audio and video API for .NET on all platforms.
 Its comprehensive multimedia API can be used across mobile, server and desktop to render video and output audio as well as encode and stream.